cyb3run1c0rn/raptor_prompt_framework/README.md

 Used either on its own or as a *meta prompt*, RAPTOR can help generate well-structured, focused prompts in any field.

+Use (copy and paste) the meta prompt into your favourite chat LLM, then add your amazing idea, and detail what you want exactly, then run the AI.

+Copy and paste its output as a new prompt to profit.

 ---

 ## 🧠 Role